sissaschool/elementpath/README.rst

 For `lxml.etree <http://lxml.de>`_ this package can be useful for providing XPath 2.0 selectors, because `lxml.etree <http://lxml.de>`_ already has it's own implementation of XPath 1.0.

-The XPath 2.0 functions implementation is not completed yet, due to wide number of functions that this language provides.
-If you want you can contribute to add an unimplemented function see the section below.

 Installation and usage
 ======================